ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 Now that the assets have been minified, let's take a look at how FIT can reduce the number of requests.
 Since there is a performance overhead for each HTTP request, having too many requests is bad for performance.
 FIT can reduce the number of requests by inlining small external resources such as [images](https://developer.sevenval.com/docs/current/web-accelerator/Image_Inlining.html), [scripts, and stylesheets](https://developer.sevenval.com/docs/current/web-accelerator/JsCssInlining.html).

-> Note that these optimizations only really apply to HTTP/1.x.
-With HTTP/2, network connections are multiplexed and therefore request reduction does not apply.
-For HTTP/2, FIT will automatically disable request reduction, unless you explicitly override this.
-See below for more details.
+> The optimizations described here are, at this time, mostly HTTP 1.1 transport optimizations.
+Thus, image inlining, script and style inlining, and Script Manager optimizations will automatically be deactivated when the Delivery Context Property `request/http2` is set, because the measures taken can be counterproductive in HTTP 2.
+To force inlining of resources with `ai-inline="true"` set even if `request/http2` is true, use the `force-explicit="true"` attribute for the respective inlining option.
+Please note that this is not recommended!

 ## Image Inlining
 Image files can be automatically inlined into the main HTML document by FIT if they are smaller than a certain threshold KB size.
-FIT will automatically inline up to 50KB of images per page.
+FIT can inline up to 50KB of images per page.
 However, inlining may also be forced or prevented on a per element basis directly in your HTML documents.

 Image inlining will only be applied to images in the FIT cache.
 Images are added to the FIT cache when image scaling or compression are applied, or when they have been explicitly cached.
 This means that you will need to enable `image scaling` or `image-compression` to see the effects of image inlining.